isc-projects/bind9/doc/arm/reference.rst

    heavily, smoothing out short-term blips in the timeout ratio.
 These arguments are all fixed-point numbers with precision of 1/100; at most two places after the decimal point are significant.

-.. namedconf:statement:: reserved-sockets
-   :tags: deprecated

-   This option is deprecated and no longer has any effect.

 .. namedconf:statement:: max-cache-size
    :tags: server